grexor/scanRBP/README.md

 scanRBP loads RNA-binding protein (RBP) motif position weight matrices (PWMs) and computes log-odds binding scores for every loaded RBP across a given nucleotide sequence, then draws a heatmap of the scores.

+No installation needed: you can try scanRBP online, right in your browser, via [expressRNA.org](https://www.expressrna.org) &mdash; go to **Analyses &rarr; New Analysis &rarr; scanRBP Analysis**.

 The scores can be described as follows ([biopython docs](http://biopython.org/DIST/docs/tutorial/Tutorial.html)):

 > Here we can see positive values for symbols more frequent in the motif than in the background and negative for symbols more frequent in the background.
 0.0 means that it's equally likely to see a symbol in the background and in the motif.